czue/pegasus-docs/getting-started.md

 ## Get up and running with native Python

 Follow these instructions to run your application in your system's Python.
+If you're using Docker you can skip this section.

 ### Install Prerequisites